Step by step solution to Sudoku hard level 3 game 12 by Sudoku techniques

 Hardness level being higher now, easy breaks by row-column scan are not many in the beginning.

-And wherever possible, Cycles are formed that in any situation are a treasure to have and Cycles play a key role in quick solution.
-Concept and use of Cycles are explained in the next section.
+And wherever possible, Cycles of digits are formed that in any situation are a treasure to have and Cycles play a key role in quick solution.

 You may wait for Cycles to form automatically in a column or row, but a proactive approach of forming a Cycle by DS analysis speeds up the solution process considerably.